aolson17/Gamemaker-AutoHotkeys/README.md

 - A `@returns` row when the function has a top-level `return` containing a value.
 - A fixed `@return {Struct.FunctionName}` row for constructor functions.

-The script enters a field-navigation mode and displays the current field number.
+The script then enters a field-navigation mode and displays the current field number.

 ### JSDoc mode hotkeys